Home » Yoga Blog » Yoga Instructor Blog » What Can You Do with a 200-hour Yoga Certification?

 Specializing after 200-hour Yoga Certification allows instructors to focus on areas they are passionate about, such as:

-• Focused Yoga Style or Lineage, advancing your knowledge in practices like Yin Yoga, Meditation or Rocket Yoga.
+- Focused Yoga Style or Lineage: advancing your knowledge in Yin Yoga, Meditation, Chair Yoga, or Rocket Yoga.

-Developing a specialty and an E-RYT designation after 200-hour Yoga Certification can open new teaching opportunities and attract a specific clientele.
+By developing a specialty and an E-RYT designation after a 200-hour Yoga Certification, you can open new teaching opportunities and attract a specific clientele.

 Advancing Your Yoga Teaching Career: Becoming an E-RYT

-• The benefits of being an 200 E-RYT include eligibility to become a Yoga Alliance Continuing Education Provider (YACEP), which allows them to offer continuing education courses for other yoga teachers.
+- The benefits of being a 200 E-RYT include eligibility to become a Yoga Alliance Continuing Education Provider (YACEP), which allows them to offer continuing education courses for other yoga teachers.

 Building a Yoga Community and Network